 The symptoms of canine diabetes are often subtle because the disease can come on very slowly.
 Dog owners may notice increased urination, the pet’s drinking more at a time, and more frequent accidents.
 While increased urination can be the sign of several conditions, it is important to note that diabetic dogs will have increased sugar in their urine which may also lead to more urinary tract or bladder infections.
 If the urine turns bloody or has a stronger odor than usual, or if your dog suddenly licks excessively, they should be checked by their veterinarian for signs of infection or diabetes.

 In some cases, vision problems plague dogs (and people) with diabetes.
 Notably, glaucoma is a condition that accompanies diabetes due to increased eye pressure.
 Cataracts, clouding of the eyes is also a possible symptom of canine diabetes other symptoms include

 - Sudden weight loss due to increased metabolism

 - Thinning or dulling hair

-Call Our Winston-Salem Vet today to Learn More about Dog Diabetes!
+Call Our Winston-Salem Vet today to Learn More about Diabetes!

-None of these symptoms on their own is a sure sign that your dog is diabetic, but they are all symptoms that are cause for concern and that your pet needs special care from their Winston-Salem vet.
-At Forsyth Veterinary Hospital in Winston-Salem, NC we consider ourselves your partner in ensuring that your pets have the best quality of life that they can, and whatever health problems they face, be is canine diabetes or something else we're here to work with you to find the treatment they need.
-If you think your dog might be diabetic, or have any other concerns about their health and well being contact Forsyth Veterinary Hospital in Winston-Salem, NC at 336-765-1225 to schedule an appointment.
+None of these symptoms on their own is a sure sign that your pet is diabetic, but they are all symptoms that are cause for concern and that your pet needs special care from their Winston-Salem vet.
+At Forsyth Veterinary Hospital in Winston-Salem, NC we consider ourselves your partner in ensuring that your pets have the best quality of life that they can, and whatever health problems they face, such as diabetes or something else, we’re here to work with you to find the treatment they need.
+If you think your pet might be diabetic, or have any other concerns about their health and well being contact Forsyth Veterinary Hospital in Winston-Salem, NC at 336-765-1225 to schedule an appointment.